Brian Kilmeade: Donald Trump

-During Trump's presidency, Kilmeade acted as an informal advisor to the administration, flouting journalistic ethical norms.

-On June 22, 2018, Kilmeade on Fox & Friends defended the Trump administration family separation policy by saying, "Like it or not, these are not our kids" in reference to children of illegal immigrants who had been separated from their parents and put in detainment.
+On June 22, 2018, Kilmeade on Fox & Friends defended the Trump administration family separation policy by saying, "Like it or not, these are not our kids" in reference to children of immigrants who illegally crossed the Mexico–United States border who had been separated from their parents and put in detainment.

 In 2018, Kilmeade criticized Lesley Stahl of 60 Minutes for asking President Donald Trump about climate change.
 Kilmeade said that Stahl was pushing an "agenda" and injecting her "point of view" into the interview by asking the President whether he truly believed climate change was a hoax.
 Kilmeade said, "She really believes in global warming and that's fine, and man's role in climate change and that's okay.
 But I don't think you should bring your point of view ― she was trying to win over the president with her point of view.
 There are other scientists.
 Something is going on out there.
 The role of man has not been unveiled in a way the president accepts."

-Kilmeade has said that Speaker of the House Nancy Pelosi calling President Donald Trump a "racist" is "personally offensive".
-Previously, when then-Fox News colleague Glenn Beck called President Barack Obama a "racist" while appearing with Kilmeade on Fox & Friends, Kilmeade did not protest Beck's statement.

-During the January 6th insurrection, Kilmeade sent messages to White House Chief of Staff Mark Meadows, telling him to get Trump to condemn the on-going insurrection.
+During the 2021 January 6 United States Capitol attack, Kilmeade sent messages to White House Chief of Staff Mark Meadows, telling him to get Trump to condemn the on-going riot.
 Kilmeade wrote, "Please, get him on TV." and "Destroying everything you have accomplished."

 In January 2022, Kilmeade spoke more critically of Trump, telling Trump that he should "learn to lose" and stating that he had "not seen any" proof that the 2020 election had been stolen from Trump.
-Kilmeade also encouraged Republicans to "get past questioning election results" and stop calling the media "anti-Trump" for accurately pointing out the false election conspiracies.
+Kilmeade also encouraged Republicans to "get past questioning election results" and stop calling the media "anti-Trump" for accurately pointing out the false election conspiracy theories.

 Personal life

-He is married to Dawn Kilmeade (née DeGaetano), and they have three children: Bryan, Kirstyn, and Kaitlyn.
+Kilmeade is married to Dawn Kilmeade (née DeGaetano), and they have three children.